What is traditional advertising?

 On the other hand, if Ping were to send us a set of irons to try out and send back once we’re through, we wouldn’t count that as a sponsorship because, well, they haven’t given us anything.
 The product is the set of irons and once we’d reviewed them, we’d have sent them back.

 Not all gifts wind up being sponsorships, either.
-If someone gifts us, say, a bright purple mankini (if you don’t know what that is, Google it if you dare, but warning, it’s going to likely be NSFW), we’d probably send back a polite “Oh thank you, this is lovely,” and proceed to place it in our circular file.
+If someone gifts us, say, a bright purple mankini (if you don’t know what that is, Google it if you dare, but warning, it’s going to likely be NSFW), we’d probably send back a polite “Oh thank you, this is lovely,” and proceed to place it in our dumpster.
 Just because we’re gifted something, doesn’t mean we’ll review it, and certainly doesn’t mean we’ll post it.
-However, if in all seriousness, with most of our gifted samples, if the brand doesn’t want the item back, we try our best to donate it to charity.
+However, if in all seriousness, with most of our gifted samples, if the brand doesn’t want the item back, we try our best to donate it to charity on the gifter’s behalf.
 Organizations like Dress for Success and Career Gear are absolutely wonderful, and there’s a veritable galaxy of others out there that we reach out to whenever we have things they may accept.

 The one thing you can be confident we’ll never do is put ourselves in a position where we’re somehow obligated to post content we’re not genuinely thrilled about, whether we’ve been given a private jet, a bottle of vodka, or nothing at all.

-Paid promotional content works very similarly to sponsorships with one notable distinction: we get paid.
+Paid Sponsorship content works very similarly to sponsorships with one notable distinction: we get paid.

-In traditional advertising, barring obscenity or other impropriety, there is no refusal.
-It’s just all about the money.
-With us, and the way we run our paid promotional content, everything we do we do because we’re proud to do it.
+With us, and the way we run our Paid Sponsorship content, everything we do we do because we’re proud to do it.
 The money is great, but the trust of our readers / followers is worth more.
-Put simply, we’re acutely aware that once lost, it can’t be bought back, and we’re therefore unwaveringly committed to only taking on paid promotional content that meets the standards you’ve come to expect from us.
+Put simply, we’re acutely aware that once lost, it can’t be bought back, and we’re therefore unwaveringly committed to only taking on Paid Sponsorship content that meets the standards you’ve come to expect from us.

 What is affiliate marketing?